Faith in Hinduism

-It can be associated with faith, trust, confidence, and loyalty.
+Śraddhã can be associated with faith, trust, confidence, and loyalty.
 The teacher Ammachi describes it as the "constant alertness arising from Love", and when choosing a single word to translate it into English, has used "awareness".
 Other writers have also described the concept with emphasis on the intersection of faith and mindfulness, and it has been translated in this vein with words such as "diligence".